Population Equivalent (pe)

-Primary energy is the energy potential presented by energy carriers in their natural form, for example oil, methane, coal, natural uranium, water and other renewable energy sources.
+Primary energy is the energy potential presented by energy carriers in their natural form, for example oil, natural gas, coal, natural uranium, water and other renewable energy sources.
 In the majority of the cases, the primary energy must be transformed into secondary energy in electricity power stations, refineries, etc.

 Enterprise Value (EV)

-Expresses the overall value of a company as the sum of its market capitalization and its net debt.
+Expresses the overall value of a company as the sum of its market capitalization and its net financial indebtedness.